The only solution to traffic is a viable alternative to driving.

 For almost 100 years, it has been known that building more roads makes traffic worse

 The way to cheat induced demand and traffic is with transit.
 Not only is transit more space- and environmentally-efficient, it also plays into personal decision-making: in what is known as the Downs-Thomson Paradox, traffic will always be as bad as the door-to-door travel time for the equivalent transit trip.
-It makes sense; if taking transit is faster (or equally as fast and cheaper), people will leave their cars at home and take the train instead, freeing up the highway.
+It makes sense; if taking transit is faster (or equally as fast but cheaper), people will leave their cars at home and take the train instead, freeing up the highway.

 Transit is also inherently more space-efficient than cars.
 Transit vehicles are larger and can fit more people, bicycles are smaller and use less space per person, and a properly-designed transitway can carry people faster than they could drive.
 By

-contrast, automobiles are extremely large, requiring at least 200sqft, they have low occupancy rates, and are given extra lane width and buffer spaces.
+contrast, automobiles are extremely large, requiring at least 200sqft, have low occupancy rates, and are given extra lane width and buffer spaces.
 As a result, transit lanes can carry significantly more people per hour than any highway lane.